openaphid/openaphid.github.com/source/_posts/2012-05-02-develop-mode-of-openaphid.markdown

 - Messages produced by `console.warn` and `console.error` are also displayed as notifications;

-- Write access to read-only attributes of OpenAphid objects throws exception in developer mode.
+- Write access to read-only attributes of OpenAphid-Engine objects throws exception in developer mode.

-With the developer mode of OpenAphid, the typical development process is as follows:
+With the developer mode of OpenAphid-Engine, the typical development process is as follows:

 1. Developer edits the JavaScript file with game logics and updates graphic files inside the bundle folder;